Digital electronics

+Digital electronics is a field of electronics involving the study of digital signals and the engineering of devices that use or produce them.
+It deals with the relationship between binary inputs and outputs by passing electrical signals through logical gates, resistors, capacitors, amplifiers, and other electrical components.
+The field of digital electronics is in contrast to analog electronics which work primarily with analog signals (signals with varying degrees of intensity as opposed to on/off two state binary signals).
+Despite the name, digital electronics designs include important analog design considerations.

-Digital electronic circuits are usually made from large assemblies of logic gates, often packaged in integrated circuits.
+Large assemblies of logic gates, used to represent more complex ideas, are often packaged into integrated circuits.
 Complex devices may have simple electronic representations of Boolean logic functions.

 History

 The binary number system was refined by Gottfried Wilhelm Leibniz (published in 1705) and he also established that by using the binary system, the principles of arithmetic and logic could be joined.
-Digital logic as we know it was the brain-child of George Boole in the mid 19th century.
+Digital logic as we know it was the invention of George Boole in the mid-19th century.
 In an 1886 letter, Charles Sanders Peirce described how logical operations could be carried out by electrical switching circuits.
 Eventually, vacuum tubes replaced relays for logic operations.
 Lee De Forest's modification of the Fleming valve in 1907 could be used as an AND gate.
 Ludwig Wittgenstein introduced a version of the 16-row truth table as proposition 5.101 of Tractatus Logico-Philosophicus (1921).
 Walther Bothe, inventor of the coincidence circuit, shared the 1954 Nobel Prize in physics, for creating the first modern electronic AND gate in 1924.

 Mechanical analog computers started appearing in the first century and were later used in the medieval era for astronomical calculations.
 In World War II, mechanical analog computers were used for specialized military applications such as calculating torpedo aiming.
 During this time the first electronic digital computers were developed, with the term digital being proposed by George Stibitz in 1942.
 Originally they were the size of a large room, consuming as much power as several hundred modern PCs.

+Claude Shannon, demonstrating that electrical applications of Boolean algebra could construct any logical numerical relationship, ultimately laid the foundations of digital computing and digital circuits in his master's thesis of 1937, which is considered to be arguably the most important master's thesis ever written, winning the 1939 Alfred Noble Prize.

 The Z3 was an electromechanical computer designed by Konrad Zuse.
 Finished in 1941, it was the world's first working programmable, fully automatic digital computer.
 Its operation was facilitated by the invention of the vacuum tube in 1904 by John Ambrose Fleming.

 At the same time that digital calculation replaced analog, purely electronic circuit elements soon replaced their mechanical and electromechanical equivalents.
 John Bardeen and Walter Brattain invented the point-contact transistor at Bell Labs in 1947, followed by William Shockley inventing the bipolar junction transistor at Bell Labs in 1948.